Koziczyn, Lubusz Voivodeship

-The village has a population of 20.

 History

 The area formed part of Poland since the establishment of the state in the 10th century.
 The territory was administratively located within the Lubusz castellany and the Catholic Diocese of Lubusz, both established in the early 12th century by Polish ruler Bolesław III Wrymouth.
-After Polish rule, the village was part of the Margraviate of Brandenburg and Bohemia (Czechia).
+After 1248 the village was part of the Margraviate of Brandenburg and Bohemia (Czechia).
 Despite the annexation of the territory by Brandenburg, the area was still inhabited by Poles in the 17th century.
 From the 18th century, it was part of Prussia, and from 1871 to 1945 it was also part of Germany.
 It was the location of SS barracks under Nazi Germany.
 After the defeat of Nazi Germany in World War II, in 1945, along with the right-bank Lubusz Land (portion situated east of the Oder River) the village became again part of Poland.
+Its German population was expelled and replaced with Poles.